UrosZdravkovic/UrosZdravkovic/README.md

 **Frontend Developer | React & TypeScript Enthusiast**

 Frontend developer focused on building responsive, user-friendly web applications with React and TypeScript.
-I also enjoy automation and have hands-on experience with n8n—connecting APIs, syncing data, and eliminating manual work when the opportunity arises.
+I also enjoy automation and have hands-on experience with n8n-connecting APIs, syncing data, and eliminating manual work when the opportunity arises.

 ## 🚀 Profile

 I've gone from troubleshooting appliances and SEO tools to building web applications that solve real problems.
-My customer support background taught me to understand what users actually need—my technical skills let me build it.
+My customer support background taught me to understand what users actually need-my technical skills let me build it.

-Whether it's a clean React frontend, a Supabase-powered backend, or a quick automation that saves the team hours every week—I focus on creating solutions that work.
+Whether it's a clean React frontend, a Supabase-powered backend, or a quick automation that saves the team hours every week-I focus on creating solutions that work.

 ---